Greg O'Neill: Career

-Following graduation in 1983 O'Neill joined the US based IT Company NCR Limited as an Account Manager.
+In 1983 O'Neill joined the US based IT Company NCR Limited as an Account Manager.
 Thereafter he was recruited by Security Permanent Building Society (SPBS) in Melbourne then owned by Advance Bank of Australia Limited, before joining La Trobe Financial in 1985 as company secretary; La Trobe Financial at that point had $12m AUM and 8 staff.

 In 1990 he was appointed, by the then Attorney General Jan Wade, to a government Advisory Committee on housing policy.

 During the period 1992 – 2002 O’Neill was a member of the International Committee of the Mortgage Bankers Association of America (MBAA).

 1998 saw O’Neill placed on the Finance experts Register at the Australian Institute of Banking and Finance (AIBF).

-Chairman (2006–2009) of the Melbourne Tigers Basketball Club Limited when the club appeared in all four finals of the Australian National Basketball League (NBL) winning two National Championships.
+He was chairman (2006–2009) of the Melbourne Tigers Basketball Club Limited when the club appeared in all four finals of the Australian National Basketball League (NBL) winning two National Championships.

+Awards and honours

-2012 Nominated by Ernst & Young as Australian Entrepreneur of the Year, and contributor to Deloitte Access Economics Paper Domestic Fixed Income Assets in Australia (16 October 2012).
+In 2012 he was nominated by Ernst & Young as Australian Entrepreneur of the Year, and contributor to Deloitte Access Economics Paper Domestic Fixed Income Assets in Australia (16 October 2012).

-2013, 2014 & 2015 recognised by Financial Standard as one of the 50 most influential social media users in finance #gregceo in the FSPOWER50 rankings.
+In 2013, 2014 & 2015 recognised by Financial Standard as one of the 50 most influential social media users in finance #gregceo in the FSPOWER50 rankings.

-2015 & 2016 London Award recipient for Best Investment Management Company.
+He was the 2015 & 2016 London Award recipient for Best Investment Management Company.

-2016 CEO of the Year by CEO Magazine Australia (Financial Services).
+He was named 2016 CEO of the Year by CEO Magazine Australia (Financial Services).

-2017 Inaugural and current Chairman of the Australian Basketballers' Association.
+He was 2017 Inaugural and current Chairman of the Australian Basketballers' Association.

-2019 The Medal of Order of Australia (OAM) for services to business and services to basketball.
+He was awarded a 2019 The Medal of Order of Australia (OAM) for services to business and services to basketball.

-2020 Appointed by Senator Andrew Bragg (Lib.
-NSW) to Australian Finance and Technology Centre Advisory Group.
+In 2020 he was appointed by Senator Andrew Bragg to Australian Finance and Technology Centre Advisory Group.

-Present

-Greg O'Neill OAM is current chairman of Watermill Capital Partners, a private family office operating a portfolio of social impact investments and philanthropic ventures.

-O'Neill is chairman of the Australian Basketball Players Association (ABPA).

-O'Neill is a Fellow of the Australian Institute of Company Directors (FAICD) and a Senior Fellow (Life) of Financial Services Institute of Australia (Finsia).